samplemaker/freefem_matlab_octave_plot/README.md

 ffpdeplot3D(p,b,t,'XYZData',u,'ColorMap','jet');
 ```

-`ffpdeplot3D` with the argument `Slice` draws slices (cross-sections) for the volumetric data `u`.
-A slicing plane is defined by the parallelogram spanned by the three corner points S1, S2 and S3.
-Multiple slicing planes can be put together (series of cross-sections).
-As an example the following statement sequence creates and draws two orthogonal cross-sections of the volumetric data `u`:
+Slices (cross-sections) for the volumetric data `u` can be created with the argument `Slice`.
+A slicing plane is defined by the parallelogram spanned by the three vertice points S1, S2 and S3.
+For example the following statement sequence shows two orthogonal cross-sections of the volumetric data `u`:
 ```Matlab
 S1=[-0 0.375 0.0; ...
     0.375 0 0.0];